alcatraz/Alcatraz/README.md

 curl -L http://goo.gl/xfmmt | tar xv -C ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins -
 ```

+*Note: If the `Plug-ins` directory does not exist, you will need to create it first*

 or download the repository from Github and build it in Xcode.
 You'll need to restart Xcode after the installation.

 ## Usage